yalue/cudabrot/README.md

     | ![Low max iterations](examples/max_100.png) | ![Mid max iterations](examples/max_1000.png) | ![High max iterations](examples/max_20000.png) |

  - `-c <min escape iterations`: Example: `./cudabrot -m 5000 -c 4000`.
-This option specifies the minimum cutoff for the number of iterations which points must *remain* in the Mandelbrot set if they are to be included in the Buddhabrot.
-Increasing the minimum cutoff iterations will therefore reduce the "cloudiness" of the generated image, enhancing the visibility of the details produced when using higher `-m` values.
+This option specifies the minimum cutoff for the number of iterations for which points must *remain* in the Mandelbrot set if they are to be included in the Buddhabrot.
+Increasing the minimum cutoff iterations will therefore reduce the "cloudiness" of the generated image, enhancing the visibility of the details produced using higher `-m` values.
 This value defaults to 20, which will produce a cloudy, nebulous image.
 See these examples:

     | `./cudabrot -r 200 -t 30 -g 1.8 -m 20000 -c 20` | `./cudabrot -r 200 -t 30 -g 1.8 -m 20000 -c 2000` | `./cudabrot -r 200 -t 30 -g 1.8 -m 20000 -c 10000` |
     | :---: | :---: | :---: |